megaluck/documentation/docs/introduction/08-Car-registry-tutorial.rst

             ``timestamp`` - transaction timestamp

         *Output boxes:*

             Regular Boxes created by change or car payment

 CarDeclarationTransaction
 *************************

 Transaction for declaring a car in the Sidechain, this transaction extends ``AbstractRegularTransaction`` thus some base functionality already is implemented.

+        *Input parameters are:*

+            ``inputRegularBoxIds`` -- list of regular boxes for payments like fee and car buying ``inputRegularBoxProofs`` -- appropriate list of proofs for box opening for each regular box in inputRegularBoxIds
+            ``outputRegularBoxesData`` -- list of output regular boxes, used as change from paying a fee, as well as a new regular box for car payment.
+            ``fee`` -- transaction fee
+            ``timestamp`` -- transaction timestamp
+            ``outputCarBoxData`` -- box data which contains information about a new car.

+        *Output boxes:*

+            New CarBox with new declared car